Google Analytics 4 for Shopify: complete setup guide 2026

 Step 2: Activate native Shopify integration

 How do you install GA4 on Shopify?
 Go to Shopify Admin → Settings → Apps, search for "Google & YouTube" in the App Store, click Add app, connect your Google account, select your GA4 property, and activate customer events.
-The installation takes 10-15 minutes without code edits.
+The installation takes 10-15 minutes with no code edits.

-Since 2023, Shopify has offered an official Google & YouTube app that radically simplifies GA4 installation.
-Previously, entrepreneurs had to manually edit tracking codes in theme files; now, everything works via a visual interface.
+Since 2023, Shopify offers an official Google & YouTube app that radically simplifies GA4 installation.
+Previously, merchants had to manually edit tracking codes in theme files; now, everything works through a visual interface.

 Installation via the Google & YouTube app